Highland Park High School (University Park, Texas): 20th century

-In 1920s, Bryan Street High School players called the HPHS football team the "silk stocking boys."
+In the 1920s, Bryan Street High School players called the HPHS football team the "silk stocking boys."
 Games between the two schools caused so many riots among the spectators that they were banned from playing each other.
 H. B. Howard was the football coach at the time.
 Shirley Hodges, a Dallas pediatrician, served on the HPISD school board and was the team's first doctor.Coached by Rusty Russell (1942–45) and led by Doak Walker and Bobby Layne, the Scots made it to the championship game in 1944 and 1945.
 After losing 20-7 to Port Arthur in 1944, Highland Park tied Waco 7-7 in the 1945 state championship in front of a record 45,790-person crowd at the Cotton Bowl, becoming co-champion.
 In 1947, HPHS lost the state final 22-13 to San Antonio Brackenridge.
 In 1957, HPHS defeated Port Arthur 21-9 under the guidance of Thurman Jones.